 - Turn on or off the switch on the front of the app’s name to enable or disable the alias mentioned.

-Above steps will make sure that whenever an app is executed using Command Prompt by an alias name, the exact app will open up.
+The above steps will ensure that whenever an app is executed using Command Prompt by an alias name, the exact app will open up.

-Make sure to enable the toggle switch of the app which you want to access.
-If you disable those apps whose names aren’t conflicting with other app’s alias, you will end up having “is not recognized as internal or external command, operable program or batch file”.
+Ensure to enable the toggle switch of the app you want to access.
+Suppose you disable those apps whose names aren’t conflicting with other apps’ alias.
+In that case, you will end up having “is not recognized as internal or external command, operable program or batch file”.

-This procedure is only for accessing the app from Command Prompt or Windows PowerShell.
-Changes done in the above steps won’t affect accessing those apps from the start menu or desktop icon.
+This procedure is only for accessing the app from Command Prompt, Windows PowerShell, or Windows Terminal.
+Changes in the above steps won’t affect accessing those apps from the Start Menu or Desktop icon.

 How to set an alias in Windows Command Line?